eddie-dunn/swytcher/README.rst

         :alt: Updates

-.. rubric:: Automatically switches your keyboard layout based on your active
+*Automatically switches your keyboard layout based on your active window.*
-            window.

 Are you using multiple keyboard layouts?
 Have you discovered that the US keyboard layout is a lot more suitable for programming than the layout you have